Cintia Bolio was born in Mexico City in 1969.

 Invited to the special gallery CNN web – “Drawing the drama: Cartoonist from around the world on Trump’s defeat of Clinton”, on Election Day, 8 November 2016.

-Cintia Bolio is honoured to be a founder member of Cartooning for Peace- Dessins pour la Paix at United Nations Headquarters in 2006.
+Cintia Bolio is honored to be a founder member of Cartooning for Peace- Dessins pour la Paix at United Nations Headquarters in 2006.

 Member of Cartonclub – Club de la Caricatura Latina.